smarie/develop-behind-proxy/README.md

 Enable "Manual Proxy Configuration" under *File > Settings > Appearance & Behaviour > System Settings > HTTP Proxy*.
 (Tested with Community Edition 2016.2.3:)

+You may then add the proxy's server certificate to the list of trusted servers, using *Tools > Server Certificates*

 ## 3. Matlab

 In MATLAB Settings (*Home > Preferences > Web*) you may configure the proxy host and port.